rollup/plugins/packages/node-resolve/README.md

 Type: `Array[...String]`<br>
 Default: `[]`

 Additional conditions of the package.json exports field to match when resolving modules.
-By default, this plugin looks for the `['default', 'module', 'import']` conditions when resolving imports.
+By default, this plugin looks for the `['default', 'module', 'import', 'development|production']` conditions when resolving imports.
+If neither the `development` or `production` conditions are provided it will default to `production` - or `development` if `NODE_ENV` is set to a value other than `production`.

 When using `@rollup/plugin-commonjs` v16 or higher, this plugin will use the `['default', 'module', 'require']` conditions when resolving require statements.